Lick It Up: Reception and legacy

-The video for "All Hell's Breaking Loose" was nominated for Best Cinematography at the 1984 MTV Video Music Awards.
+The video for "All Hell's Breakin' Loose" was nominated for Best Cinematography at the 1984 MTV Video Music Awards.

-"Lick It Up" is a staple of the band's live performances.
-Due to its popularity among fans, Kiss has performed the song over one thousand and five hundred times as of December 2022, making it one of the group's top ten most played pieces.
+The song "Lick It Up" is a staple of the band's live performances.
+Due to its popularity among fans, Kiss has performed the song over 1,500 times as of December 2022, making it one of the group's top ten most played pieces.

 Track listing

 All credits adapted from the original release.